-I would like to recognize my fellow directors who remained supportive and flexible this past year.
-Even though we have not been able to gather face-to-face we have continued to meet virtually as well as maintain our training online.

-As the Board of Directors, our priority is to provide sound governance and risk oversight to our credit union.
+I would like to recognize my fellow directors.
+Even though we have not been able to gather face-to-face we continue to meet virtually.
+As the Board we provide sound governance and risk oversight.
 Approving the strategic direction of the credit union is one of our primary objectives.
 The foundation of the organization is built on people and culture, member service, growth and innovation, and long term sustainability.
-While we remain an autonomous credit union we do work collaboratively with compatible credit unions where opportunities exist to provide value for our members.